-You can also hike within Haleakala Crater.
-One of the best Haleakala hikes is the Halemau’u Trail, which takes you down into the crater (the crater floor is two miles down).
+One of the most popular Haleakala hikes is the Halemau’u Trail, which takes you down into the crater.
+(The crater floor is two miles down.)

 Art galleries and shopping

-If you’d rather stay out of the malls, take a stroll down Front Street in Lahaina.
-Also drive to the hippie town of Paia or its neighbor Makawao for cute boutiques and unique shops.
+Also drive to the hippie town of Paia (Pa’ia in Hawaiian) or its neighbor Makawao for cute boutiques and unique shops.

 Huge range of accommodations